 During the junior and senior years, any College of Liberal Arts student who is in good standing and taking a minimum of 12 semester hours may elect to take one course each semester on a Credit/No Credit basis, except for courses that count toward major, minor, Core, or distributional requirements.
 Application must be made at the Academic Advising Center during the first two weeks of a fall or spring semester course and during the first three days of a first or second summer session course.

 Rather than major in an existing department or program, students may apply for a major in Interdisciplinary Studies.
 The proposed major should consist of coursework totaling at least 36 semester hours, and be justified in terms of some thematic unit of cohesive rationale.
 The program must not closely resemble any major currently available in the College of Liberal Arts.

 Students in the University Honors Program may apply for a College of Liberal Arts Honors Interdisciplinary Major.
 They must complete the degree requirements of the B.A. in the College of Liberal Arts and the requirements for the Interdisciplinary Major described above as well as the requirements for the University Honors Program.
 Approval for this program must also be obtained from the University Honors Committee prior to the initiation of the last 60 semester hours of the degree.

 Students may also choose to complete the requirements for a minor.
-The minimum acceptable grade in a course taken to fulfill minor requirements is C-.
-The minimum GPA for all College of Liberal Arts minors is 2.0.
-This requirement is superseded if a higher GPA is required by a specific minor program.
+The minimum acceptable grade in a course taken to fulfill minor requirements is "C-", though students need a "C" GPA in the minor in order to graduate.
 At least half of the courses taken by a student to fulfill the minor must be taken at Temple.
 Forms for declaring a minor are available in the following programs: